z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 The command to convert a binary machine code file to a .TAP file is _appmake_ and for our first piece of code we build a command as follows.

-Our target machine, as ever, be a ZX Spectrum:
+Our target machine, as ever, will be a ZX Spectrum:

 ```
 appmake +zx ...